willibrandon/gonuget/docs/implementation/CLI-M2-ADD-PACKAGE.md

 Use --prerelease to include prerelease versions.
 ```

-5. **CPM not supported (M2.1):**
+5. **CPM detected in M2.1 (full support in M2.2 Chunks 11-13):**
 ```
 error: Central Package Management detected (Directory.Packages.props exists).
-CPM is not yet supported in gonuget.
-Use 'dotnet add package' for CPM projects.
+CPM support is implemented in M2.2 (Chunks 11-13).
+Use 'dotnet add package' for now.
-This will be supported in a future release.
 ```

 6. **Invalid project file:**